 The beginning of your essay should have a hook.
 You can grab the reader’s attention with a spellbinding anecdote, counter-intuitive statement, or shocking one-liner.

-The essay should be written in the first person as it creates an intimacy between the rhetor and the reader.
-We wait our work to be emotionally appealing.
+The essay should be written in the first person as it creates an intimacy between the writer and the reader.
+We want our work to be emotionally appealing.

 1. Begin with personal details outlining the “WHY”: the why of your academic and career plans